F5Networks/f5-telemetry-streaming/docs/namespaces.rst

 - Each namespace works separately from another and cannot share configuration or object references.
 - While each namespace must have a unique name, the components in a namespace can share the same name as the components in another namespace.
 - Namespaces are not tied in any way to RBAC.
-- Currently, Telemetry Streaming only supports a full declaration sent to **/telemetry/declare**.
-If there are multiple namespaces, they must all be declared in the POST body.
+- You must send a full declaration to **/telemetry/declare**.
+If there are multiple namespaces, you must declare them all in the POST body, otherwise, they are omitted.
+To configure a single namespace, see :ref:`namespaceEP`.
 - All namespaces inherit the top level **controls** object.
-- For pull consumers: If a pull consumer is declared under a namespace, the URI to get the data should specify the namespace in path, for example **/mgmt/shared/telemetry/namespace/${namespaceName} pullconsumer/${pullConsumerName}**
+- For pull consumers: If you declare a pull consumer under a namespace, the URI to get the data should specify the namespace in path, for example **/mgmt/shared/telemetry/namespace/${namespaceName}/pullconsumer/${pullConsumerName}**

 The following examples show how you can use namespaces in your Telemetry Streaming declarations.